paulfoley/Udacity_Nanodegree-Data_Analyst/OpenStreetMap_Data-Wrangle/README.md

 ### Explore the OSM Data

-This project Focuses on the below, all written up in the `Project_Summary.docx`:
+This project focuses on the below, all written up in the `Project_Summary.docx`:

 * Understanding the `Elements` in the OSM File
 * Understanding the `Tags` in the OSM File